The Forum Discussion Group meets at 9 a.m. most Sundays from

 A typical program format consists of remarks by a guest speaker followed by a question-and-answer period.

 Child care is available during the Forum sessions from September through May; however, it is seldom needed because most Forum attendees are older adults.
 Forum leaders hope to remedy this situation by attracting younger adults, whom the group cordially invites to stretch their horizons and expand their UU experiences.
-In addition to the listing at the top of this page, scheduled Forum topics are included on the Home Page and on the church calendar.
+In addition to the listing at the top of this page, scheduled Forum topics are included on the Coming Up Sunday page.

 George Frissell presented on “Religion and Regalia” at Forum on May 8, 2016.